 Letter from the Administration 3

 Philosophy 3

 Learner Profile 4

 IB Faculty 5

-Glossary of Terms .
+Glossary of Terms.
 6

-IB Program Courses .
-7
+IB Program Courses 7

-General Questions about IB .
+General Questions about IB.
 8

-Two Ways to Participate .
-9
+Two Ways to Participate 9

-Overview of Course Offerings .
+Overview of Course Offerings.
 10

-Colleges and the IB Diploma .17
+Colleges and the IB Diploma 18

-What is Theory of Knowledge .19
+What is Theory of Knowledge 20

-The Extended Essay 20
+The Extended Essay 21

-Extended Essay Subjects .
-22
+Extended Essay Subjects 23

-Creativity, Activity, Service 23
+Creativity, Action, Service.
+24

-Contact Information .
-26
+Contact Information 27

-Guerin Catholic stats 27
+Guerin Catholic stats 28

-IB vs. AP college credits 28